 - Active research.
 While there is no known cure for Niemann-Pick disease, Mayo Clinic's ongoing research involves studying potential treatments.

 - Niemann-Pick type C (NPC).
 NPC is a rare inherited disease.
 Mutations in one of the NPC1 or NPC2 genes cause cholesterol and other fats to accumulate in the liver, spleen and brain.
 All parts of the brain are eventually affected.
-NPC is a progressive disease and there is no cure.
-NPC can occur at any age, but about half of those affected have symptoms before age 10.
+NPC is a progressive disease, and there is no cure.
+NPC can occur at any age, but most of those affected experience their first symptoms between ages 4 and 10.

 - Aster JC, et al. Hematopathology.
 Philadelphia, Pa.: Saunders Elsevier; 2013. https://www.clinicalkey.com.
 Accessed Oct.
 15, 2013.